abh05/World-Of-Games/README.md

 ## Intro
-In a DevOps training course, "World of Games" served as an example project.

-The project illustrates the DevOps lifecycle by demonstrating integration between development and operations.
+In a DevOps training course, "World of Games" served as an example project which illustrates the DevOps lifecycle by demonstrating integration between development and operations.

 As for the development part, I created the following two applications using Python coding:
 * Gaming platform that allows players to play a command line game of their choice